Programmable photonic waveguide arrays: opportunities and challenges: Translating potential applications to the programmable paradigm

 \subsection{Quantum computing}

-\paragraph*{Application Overview:} Quantum computers promise to solve computational problems more efficiently than classical systems~\cite{ladd2010quantum}.
-In 1982, Feynman proposed using controllable quantum systems to simulate the dynamics of other systems~\cite{feynman2018simulating}, now known as analog quantum computing~\cite{buluta2009quantum,johnson_2014}.
-This approach allows the simulator’s Hamiltonian to be controlled to match the target system, offering greater error robustness, less demanding hardware, and better scalability compared to universal digital architectures~\cite{doi:10.1080/23746149.2018.1457981,RevModPhys.86.153,trivedi2024quantum}.
-Waveguide arrays, which naturally implement time evolution governed by their Hamiltonian, have been used to simulate optical analogs of solid-state systems~\cite{PhysRevLett.109.106402}.
+\paragraph*{Application Overview:} Quantum computers promise to solve computational problems more efficiently than classical systems~\supercite{ladd2010quantum}.
+In 1982, Feynman proposed using controllable quantum systems to simulate the dynamics of other systems~\supercite{feynman2018simulating}, now known as analog quantum computing~\supercite{buluta2009quantum,johnson_2014}.
+This approach allows the simulator’s Hamiltonian to be controlled to match the target system, offering greater error robustness, less demanding hardware, and better scalability compared to universal digital architectures~\supercite{doi:10.1080/23746149.2018.1457981,RevModPhys.86.153,trivedi2024quantum}.
+Waveguide arrays, which naturally implement time evolution governed by their Hamiltonian, have been used to simulate optical analogs of solid-state systems~\supercite{PhysRevLett.109.106402}.
 By varying waveguide coupling along the propagation length and integrating control electrodes to tune coupling strength, PWAs can simulate time-dependent Hamiltonians for analog quantum simulations.
-Integrated photonics is a promising platform for gate-based quantum circuits~\cite{slussarenko2019photonic,moody20222022}.
-Digital quantum computing~\cite{deutsch1989quantum}, where qubits evolve through single- and two-qubit gates, is universal~\cite{lloyd1996universal} and can be implemented in photonic systems using mesh structures of $2 \times 2$ beam splitters and phase shifters~\cite{Reck_1994, Clements_2016, Perez_2017}.
-While static, continuously coupled waveguides have been used to implement quantum gates~\cite{lahini_quantum_2018, chapman2023quantum}, digital quantum circuits require reconfigurable systems.
+Integrated photonics is a promising platform for gate-based quantum circuits~\supercite{slussarenko2019photonic,moody20222022}.
+Digital quantum computing~\supercite{deutsch1989quantum}, where qubits evolve through single- and two-qubit gates, is universal~\supercite{lloyd1996universal} and can be implemented in photonic systems using mesh structures of $2 \times 2$ beam splitters and phase shifters~\supercite{Reck_1994, Clements_2016, Perez_2017}.
+While static, continuously coupled waveguides have been used to implement quantum gates~\supercite{lahini_quantum_2018, chapman2023quantum}, digital quantum circuits require reconfigurable systems.